Fully Adaptive Composition in Differential Privacy

-\begin{lem}[Theorem 6.5 in \cite{rogers2016odometer}] Assume the same setup as Theorem~\ref{thm:new_odometers}, and fix $\delta = \delta' + \delta''$, where $\frac{1}{e} \geq \delta' > 0$ and $\delta'' \geq 0$.
-Define the sequence of functions $(u_n^R)_{n \geq 1}$ by
+\begin{lem}[Theorem 6.5 in \citet{rogers2016odometer}] Assume the same setup as Theorem~\ref{thm:new_odometers}, and fix $\delta = \delta' + \delta''$, where $\frac{1}{e} \geq \delta' > 0$ and $\delta'' \geq 0$.
+Define the sequence of functions $(u_n^R)_{n \geq 1}$ by {

-where $|x|$ denotes the number of elements in dataset $x$.
+} where $|x|$ denotes the number of elements in dataset $x$.
 Then, $(u_n^R)_{n \geq 1}$ is a $\delta$-privacy odometer.

 \end{lem} Our new odometers improve over the one presented in Lemma~\ref{fact:rogers_odometers}.
 First, the above odometer has an explicit dependence on dataset size.
 In learning settings, datasets are large, degrading the quality of the odometer.
 Secondly, the tightness of the odometer drops off outside of the interval $\left[ \frac{1}{|x|^2}, 1\right]$.
 If \textit{any} privacy parameter of an algorithm being composed exceeds $1$, the bound becomes significantly looser.
 Lastly, and perhaps most simply, the form of the odometer is complicated.
 Our odometers all have relatively straightforward dependence on the intrinsic time $\sum_{m \leq n}\epsilon_m^2$.